 The Middleburg Barn, is our version of rustic luxury at its finest!
 This is the newest addition to the remarkable legacy of Fox Chase Farm located in Loudoun County’s hunt country.
-Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind, it’s a space that is both beautiful as well as functional and is perfectly at home in the stunning landscape of Middleburg.
+Designed and named by Maureen Hanley and built with a tradition of preservation and conservation in mind.